material-foundation/flutter-packages/README.md

 ),
 ```

-You can also use `GoogleFonts.latoTextTheme()` to make or modify an entire text theme to use the "Lato" font.
+You can also use `const LatoFont().textTheme()` to make or modify an entire text theme to use the "Lato" font.

 ```dart
 ...